setms/book/docs/synthesis/architecture_design.md

 Decide whether to use notification events or event-carried state transfer @@Fowler2017.
 Design the event payload.
-If an external system consumes the event, you'll want to document the payload in a formal schema, for example using AsyncAPI @@AsyncAPI.
+If an external system consumes the event, you'll want to document the payload in a formal schema @@AsyncAPI @@CloudEvents.
 You also need to determine beforehand how to evolve the schema in the future, for instance using versions.

 Clarify quality attribute requirements: is it acceptable to lose an event sometimes, or not?